8r14z/coding-interview-prep/README.md

 ### Interview Hacks
 - Ask interviewers if you can assume some validation (input correctness, etc).
 That saves huge amount of time to avoid writing extra code in the interviews
-- Write CLEAN code and be collaborative (communicate your thought process throughfully)
 - Always ask questions / clarify doubts BEFORE jumping into implementation
 - Communicate the approach with interviewers - THINK OUT LOUD
+- Write CLEAN code and be collaborative (communicate your thought process throughfully)
-- Test your code with a few test cases
+- Test your code with a few test cases and state edge cases
 - State tradeoffs between different approaches (time vs. space)
 - It'll surprise the interviewers if you know some advanced DS&A like [Fibonacci Heap](https://en.wikipedia.org/wiki/Fibonacci_heap) which is far optimal (also is harder to implement) than Binary Heap in insertion - O(1), or [Skip List](https://en.wikipedia.org/wiki/Skip_list) which have average search/insert/delete as O(log n) - compared to O(n) of array/list